top of page

 ⚠️ Important ⚠️: If you use an Up & Down bidding strategy, and/or modify your placement bids, your actual cost per click (CPC) could still be higher.
 If you're worried about ad spend, stick to Down or Fixed bidding and avoid modifying placement bids.

-Once you've assigned a group of metrics to each active campaign in your account, you will notice how the warnings have disappeared, the Estimated Sales Royalties column is now filled in and the Estimated ACOR value has changed:
+Once you've assigned a group of metrics to each active campaign in your account, you will notice how the warnings have disappeared, and the calculated columns are now filled in:

 Feel free to reach out to me at sara@booksflyer.com if you have concerns regarding this section, or if you do not know how to apply the prior advice to your particular case.